Urgut

 Urgut is a well-known town or large village among the tourist as it’s a cradle of traditions and national Uzbek crafts and a great day trip destination from the city heat of Samarkand.
 Urgut town is situated 40 km southeast of Samarkand at the foothills of the Zeravshan Range, at an altitude of 1000 m above the sea level, close to the border with Kashkadarya province.

 In Urgut town, a large portion of the residents is ethnic Urgutlik that are spread throughout Central Asia and speak a mix of Uzbek and Tajik languages.
 They identify their ancestry to this place especially.
-Urgut is also not far from Tajikistan and can be easily visited when traveling between Penjikent and Samarkand.
+Urgut is also not far from Tajikistan and can be easily visited when traveling between Panjikent and Samarkand.

 Urgut market (bazaar)